mpieva/quicksand-build/README.md

-# DATASTRUCTURE PIPELINE
+# Quicksand-build
-This pipeline is an additional pipeline to the sediment_nf pipeline.
-It downloads all mammalian mitochondiral genomes from the current NCBI/RefSeq release and creates the datastructure and files required by the sediment_nf pipeline.
+This repostory is an addition to the mpieva/quicksand pipeline [see here](https://www.github.com/mpieva/quicksand).
+Starting quicksand-build will downloads all mammalian mitochondiral genomes from the current NCBI/RefSeq release and create the datastructure and files required by the quicksand pipeline.

 Make sure to check the [RefSeq Website](https://www.ncbi.nlm.nih.gov/refseq/) and note down the current RefSeq Release that is used for your database